jonkoi/vlm_for_visual_inspection/README.md

 # Vision Language Models for Visual Inspection

 This project is for the completion of the Special curriculum FYS-8805 Generative AI.
 The topic of this project is the implementation of vision-language models to perform visual question answering on two tasks: Insulator disc counting and pole section matching.
+We provide example test images to try.

 For more details, please refer to the project report.
 ## Installation